 What BX Cable and Wire Is

 BX is contrasted with a newer cable, NM, which stands for "non-metallic."
 Instead of the metal sheathing, NM has a slick vinyl covering that is easy to rip and to pull through holes in studs.
 Romex is one popular brand of NM electrical cable.

 Another distinction is that some types of BX cable can be installed in exposed locations, either indoors or outdoors.
 NM cable and wiring must always be installed in an enclosed location (typically within a wall, ceiling, or under a floor).
 Always be sure to check with your local building and electrical codes as to whether BX cable may be left exposed.

 BX Cable Longevity and Replacement

 Like any other cable, if the armor is nicked, cut, or shredded, the wires inside can be compromised.
-BX's armor, while much stronger than NM's vinyl, can still be pierced by a determined and well-placed nail or screw.
+BX's armor, while much stronger than NM's vinyl, can still be pierced by a determined and ill-placed nail or screw.
 However, with the exception of electrical wires that run through rigid metal conduits, no other type of electrical cable has as strong an outer casing as does BX cable.